Skip to content

 for name in self.kwargs:

-if name not in self.callee.arg_names:
+name in self.callee.arg_names

-f"method {self.callee.sym_name} does not have argument {name}",
+), f"method {self.callee.sym_name} does not have argument {name}"

 )